Fuel - Continuous FP Prime - Codes 87 & 95

 Working on the 1989 LX 5.0 /AOD higher mileage car.

-Runs good, except fuel pump does not shut off after initial prime and car "hiccups" repeatedly above 4000rpm at WOT.
+Runs good, except fuel pump does not shut off at pre-start prime (KOEO) and car "hiccups" repeatedly above 4000rpm at WOT.

 Plugs, wires, cap, rotor and fuel filter all done a few months ago.
 Fuel pump relay replaced - no change.